The main objective of this website is to provide local information to the residents of Cambourne in South Cambridgeshire. It will:

 After Roger’s death in February 2015, his widow Pam approached several residents with the idea of reviewing the website and making it more relevant to the community of today as Cambourne had grown significantly since those early days.

-Between May and October 2016, several meetings led by the creator and joint organisers of the Cambourne Information Sessions, Cllr Ruth Betson and Mrs Emma Cooper took place with residents, Parish Councillors and the Cambourne Crier Editorial Team to discuss Pam’s idea and to see whether enough people were interested in embarking on a project to reintroduce a community information website to Cambourne.
-Finally in October 2016 Ruth and Emma found Mr Shovan Sargunam, a resident and website developer who was interested in the project and in January 2017, Mr John Panrucker (Secretary to the Cambourne Parish Plan Steering Committee) joined the group.
+Between May and October 2016, several meetings led by the creator and joint organisers of the Cambourne Information Sessions, Ruth Betson and Emma Cooper took place with residents, Parish Councillors and the Cambourne Crier Editorial Team to discuss Pam’s idea and to see whether enough people were interested in embarking on a project to reintroduce a community information website to Cambourne.
+Finally in October 2016 Ruth and Emma found Shovan Sargunam, a resident and website developer who was interested in the project and in January 2017, John Panrucker (former Secretary to the Cambourne Parish Plan Steering Committee) joined the group.
 After a series of informal meetings, in July 2017, the group recognised the need to give structure to the workings of the project and agreed to establish a committee with its own terms of reference.
-At this time the group further recognised the need for a fifth resident to join the newly formed committee and Ms Evelyne Spanner, Software Consultant, joined the team.

 The premise of Cambourne.info is still to provide local information and endeavour to create a sense of community for Cambourne residents – this is Roger Hume’s legacy.

-Ruth, Emma, Evelyne, John and Shovan hope you enjoy the newly updated website!
-Please contact us if you can’t find the answer to your question or if you think something is wrong.
+Ruth, Emma, Shovan and John hope you enjoy the newly updated website!
+Please contact us if you cannot find the answer to your question or if you think something is wrong.
 This website is a labour of love and will continue to evolve as the information in Cambourne changes.